LSD-98/lsd-98.github.io/content/_index.md

     content:
       title: News & Updates
       #subtitle: ''
-      text: '**Announcement:** I am conducting a survey of french PE firms regarding their sustainable finance practices.
-If you are interested in participating (and have not been contacted already), please [send me an email](mailto:leo.denis@polytechnique.edu)! '
+      text: '**Announcement:** I am conducting a survey of French PE firms regarding their sustainable finance practices.
+If you are interested in participating (and have not been contacted already), please [send me an email](mailto:leo.denis@polytechnique.edu)!'
       page_type: post
       # Choose how many pages you would like to display (0 = all pages)
       count: 10